 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Berge Company Appraisers, we are experts when it comes to knowing the value of particular items in Alhambra and Los Angeles County neighborhoods.
 This approach to value is typically given the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third way of valuing a property.
+In the case of income producing properties - rental houses for example - we may use an additional method of valuing a property.
 In this situation, the amount of revenue the real estate yields is taken into consideration along with income produced by similar properties to determine the current value.